Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

 ## 12/04/17
+### Presentation:
+My Presentation is about ready, including a lot of Gender Analyses.
+I plan to keep my analyses in this new sheet, and to have data compilation in my process-art-corpus.ipynb, because new script, currently called Presentation.ipynb, has an organized analysis, and it will be easier to navigate.
+I plan to rename the file to analysis.ipynb.

+## 12/04/17
 ### Preparing for the Presentation:
 I am adding gender to art_df and bk_df so that I can see how gender affects back channels.
 I would like to have some of this for my analysis in the presentation tomorrow.
 I would like to compare back channels of Presenters by gender.